AARP AARP States Pennsylvania Health & Wellbeing

 What if I already have health insurance?

-If you lose coverage through the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), you may be able to sign up for a Pennie plan during a 60-day special enrollment window.
-Try to apply and select your plan before your COBRA coverage ends to make sure there's no gap in coverage.
-If you’re not sure about whether making this switch makes sense for you, you can ask for free advice from a certified insurance broker or assister.
+If you were receiving temporary continuation of your health care coverage under COBRA, and that coverage has ended, you may be able to sign up for Pennie during a 60-day special enrollment window.
+Try to apply and select your plan before your COBRA coverage ends to make sure there’s no gap in coverage.

 Will I need to get a new doctor?

 That depends.
-Major insurance providers, including Capital Blue Cross, Highmark and UPMC, offer Pennie plans, but not all doctors accept them.
-You can talk to your primary care physician to see whether he or she accepts a particular marketplace plan.
+Major insurance providers, including Capital Blue Cross, Highmark and UPMC, offer plans through Pennie, but not all doctors accept them.
+Talk to your primary care physician to see whether he or she accepts a particular marketplace plan.

 Will my family members qualify for the same health plan that I do?

 It depends.
 You can enroll as a family.
-But in some cases, some family members may also be eligible for subsidies or other programs such as Medicare, Medicaid or the state’s Children’s Health Insurance Program, depending on age, income and disability or caregiver status.
+But in some cases, some family members may also be eligible for subsidies or other programs such as Medicare, Medical Assistance or CHIP, depending on age, income and disability or caregiver status.
 Such families may choose to enroll separately.
 They may still be able to see the same doctor or go to the same medical practice, depending on the types of insurance plans accepted.

 Also of Interest: